paulchyz/OCI_Streaming_Pipeline/README.md

 	`db-user` : `ADMIN`\
 	`dbpwd-cipher` : `Welcome!2345`

-	Congratulations!
-You've successfully configured your Function with the environment variables needed to run the data stream!
+	<b>Congratulations!
+You've successfully configured your Function with the environment variables needed to run the data stream!</b>

 ### Configure ADW for Stream Processing
 1. Navigate to the Database Actions interface for your ADW instance as [previously done](#create-json-collection-in-adw).